dfelinto/blender-manual/manual/sculpt_paint/brush/texture_mask.rst

    :Ramp: Distributes the mask effect above the pressure value.
    :Cutoff: Simply selects between zero and one based on stylus pressure.

+Angle
+   This is the rotation angle of the texture brush.
+Rake
+   Angle follows the direction of the brush stroke.
+Random
+   Angle is randomized per dab.

+   Random Angle
+      Constraints the random deviation to a range.
 Offset X, Y, Z
    Offset the texture map placement in X, Y, and Z axes.
 Size X, Y, Z